What is the Keller Funnel?

 - Grade 4: The breast’s shape and size is abnormal and feels hard and painful

-Treatment for capsule contracture frequently involves the implant and sometimes capsule being surgically removed from the breast.
+Treatment for capsule contracture frequently involves the implant and sometimes the capsule being surgically removed from the breast.
 Medication is also sometimes prescribed to dampen the body’s inflammatory response.

 What is the Keller Funnel?

-The trouble with silicone implants and insertion begins with the fact that they are filled with silicone during production, meaning they must be inserted into the breast at their full size, unlike the less popular saline implants which are filled after the shell is inserted into the breast.
+The trouble with silicone implants and insertion begins with the fact that they are filled with silicone during production, meaning they must be inserted into the breast at their full size, unlike the less popular saline implants, filled after the shell is inserted into the breast.

-Traditionally without the use of a Keller Funnel, surgeons inserted silicone implants by squeezing, twisting, and pushing them into the breast with their sanitised and gloved hands.
-Despite the rigorous disinfection methods of modern surgery theatres, this method still allows for some small risk of bacterial contamination of the implant as it comes into contact with the patient's skin.
+Traditionally, without using a Keller Funnel, surgeons inserted silicone implants by squeezing, twisting, and pushing them into the breast with their sanitised and gloved hands.
+However, despite the rigorous disinfection methods of modern surgery theatres, this method still allows for some small risk of bacterial contamination of the implant as it comes into contact with the patient's skin.

 The Keller Funnel is a simple device that goes a long way to reduce this chance of bacterial contamination.
 The funnel itself is made of a flexible, transparent film that becomes extremely slick when hydrated.
 This allows the implant to be placed into the body as gently as possible.

-During surgery, the implant is dropped from its original sterile packaging into the Keller Funnel which is used only once and also produced in sterile packaging with a little bit of sterile saline solution (salt water).
-The small opening of the funnel (which is trimmed to precisely accommodate any size or shape of implant) is placed into the incision and the implant is squeezed carefully through the funnel into the cavity within the breast.
+During surgery, the implant is dropped from its original sterile packaging into the Keller Funnel, used only once and produced in sterile packaging with a little bit of sterile saline solution (salt water).
+The small opening of the funnel (Then trimmed to precisely accommodate any size or shape of the implant) is placed into the incision.
+The implant is squeezed carefully through the funnel into the cavity within the breast.

 There are many reasons surgeons choose to use a Keller Funnel during breast enlargement surgery.